esironal/gistgen/README.md

 gistgen
 =======

-Generate a blog-type site from Github Gists
+Generate a blog-type site from Github Gists using Github API